Chart Color Schemes

 Ethelton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Ethelton is estimated at around 1,530.
-This reflects an increase of 43 people since the 2021 Census, which reported a population of 1,487 people.
-The change is inferred from the resident population of 1,511, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,942 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 69.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Ethelton is around 1,514.
+This figure shows an increase of 27 people since the 2021 Census, which reported a population of 1,487.
+The current estimate is based on AreaSearch's validation of new addresses and analysis of the latest ERP data release by the ABS in June 2025.
+Including these factors, the resident population is estimated at 1,513.
+This equates to a density ratio of 2,911 persons per square kilometer, placing Ethelton in the upper quartile relative to national locations assessed by AreaSearch.

-However, all drivers including interstate migration and natural growth were positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends suggest a population increase just below the median of statistical areas across the nation.
-The suburb of Ethelton is expected to increase by 107 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.7% in total over the 17 years.
+Overseas migration contributed approximately 69.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, Ethelton is expected to increase its population by just below the median of national statistical areas, gaining 98 persons to reach an estimated total of 1,613 by 2041, reflecting a gain of 6.4% over the 16-year period.

 Frequently Asked Questions - Population